B44ken/cf_ai_uoftbooker/README.md

 # yet another course scheduler

+this is a fork of [yacs](https://github.com/b44ken/yacs) - i made it for cloudflare swe intern but alas i can't change the link on my app

 ## features
 - [x] static site (cloudflare pages)
 - [ ] courses database (cloudflare d1)